Why Study Anthropology?

 Careers for Anthropology Majors

 While graduates of anthropology traditionally have found careers in museums, or teaching at the high school or college level, other possible career opportunities are emerging today.
-Because of a growing emphasis on Third World countries, international trade, and the changing international climate, companies are interested in employees who have knowledge about foreign countries and cultures.
+Because of a growing emphasis on Third World countries, international trade, and the changing international climate, businesses, governmental organizations and NGOs are interested in employees who have knowledge about foreign countries and cultures.
 This new international emphasis also makes anthropology a versatile double major—possibly for a business or economics student who is interested in international trade, or for anyone who plans to live or work in a foreign country.

 Graduates of anthropological studies are also in demand for projects of historical preservation, or as industrial anthropologists to study a company’s structure and its people.
 Additional information on career opportunities is available from the anthropology department.

 The departmental lab emphasizes archaeological teaching and provides an excellent opportunity for students to apply scientific methods of hypothesis testing in the context of the social sciences.
 Among the goals of the program are to teach archaeological recording techniques, to develop an understanding of the procedures and mastery of the techniques of specific scientific instruments, and to familiarize students with the analysis of artifactual and paleoenvironmental data.